-The consolidated financial position of the Group as at 31 December 2021, together with the consolidated results for the year then ended is set out in the accompanying consolidated financial statements.
+The consolidated financial position of the Group as at 31 December 2022, together with the consolidated results for the year then ended is set out in the accompanying consolidated financial statements.

-The Group has reported a net profit of \$60.3 million for the year ended 31 December 2021, as compared to a net loss of US\$21.5 million for 2020.
-The net profit attributable to the equity holders of the Group is \$38.6 million for 2021, as compared to a net loss of \$41.7 million for 2020.
-Total assets at 31 December 2021 amounted to \$9,032.8 million (31 December 2020: \$8,383.7 million).
+The Group has reported a net loss of \$21 million for the year ended 31 December 2022, as compared to a net profit of US\$60.3 million for 2021.
+The net loss attributable to the equity holders of the Group is \$38.4 million for 2022, as compared to a net profit of \$38.6 million for 2021.
+Total assets at 31 December 2022 amounted to \$6,055.5 million (31 December 2021: \$9,032.8 million).

-During January 2022, Ithmaar Holding agreed in-principle with Al Salam Bank B.S.C.
-(Al Salam) on the acquisition of the consumer banking business of Ithmaar Bank, and Ithmaar Holdings' ownership stake in both Bank of Bahrain and Kuwait B.S.C. and Solidarity Group Holding.
+During 2022, Ithmaar Holding agreed with Al Salam Bank B.S.C.
+(Al Salam) of the acquisition of the consumer banking business of Ithmaar Bank, and Ithmaar Holdings' ownership stake in both Bank of Bahrain and Kuwait B.S.C., and Solidarity Group Holding (the "transaction").
 This announcement followed the execution of a non-legally binding Memorandum of Understanding (MoU) between the two entities in October 2021.
-The transaction remains subject to the approval of Ithmaar Holding's shareholders and the signing of definitive agreements.
+The transaction was approved by Ithmaar Holding's shareholders during its Extraordinary General Meeting on 17 March 2022.
+The transaction was completed on 7 July 2022 after obtaining requisite regulatory and corporate approvals and signing of definitive agreements.